jibinjim/rethink/README.md

 # Rethink

-Random text - edited on github. let's see if it comes on gitbook.
+Random text - edited on github. let's see if it comes on gitbook